 . . .
 Openmindedness, willingness to follow evidence wherever it may lead, and readiness to reconsider conclusions when doubts arise are supposedly the marks of a scientist.
 But these are more ideals than marks.
-Policy analysts are people like anybody else.

-• The obligations of a profession.
-Professions stake out claims with society and bind themselves to address classes of problems appropriate to their knowledge and skills; for example, medicine addresses problems of health, law problems of social regulation, systems analysis the operating and policy problems of sociotechnical systems.
-In return, society accords these groups certain rights, privileges, and respect-usually including setting standards of training, behavior, and self-regulation.
-The bargain implies that society will be better off as a consequence of the intervention of the professions, and that, in turn, the professions will be suitably supported.
+Policy analysts are people like anybody else. • The obligations of a profession.
+Professions stake out claims with society and bind themselves to address classes of problems appropriate to their knowledge and skills; for example, medicine addresses problems of health, law problems of social regulation, systems analysis the operating and policy problems of government and industry and their interaction with society and the environment.
+In return, society accords these groups certain rights, privileges, and respect-usually including setting standards of training, behavior, and selfregulation.
+The implication is that society will be better off as a consequence of the intervention of the professions, and that, in turn, the professions will be suitably supported.
 In sum, there is a mutual obligation.

 But this view places a burden on the individual members of the profession; they must not only be loyal to their employers (for the systems analysts, their decisionmaking clients) but also to their profession and, through this profession, to the society that supports it and accords it its privileges.
-Sugden and Williams (1978) present the argument for cost-benefit analysis, but it applies equally well to systems analysis:
+Sugden and Williams (1978) present the argument in the context of cost-benefit analysis, but it applies equally well to systems analysis: